 A nationally recognized multi-ethnic and multi-generational statewide coalition working to empower immigrants and refugees to develop a unified voice, defend their rights and create a welcoming atmosphere in the state that recognizes their positive contribution.
 Leading legislative advocacy, grassroots organizing, and award-winning communications initiatives.
 They have defeated 150 anti-immigrant bills, taken legal action to defend refugee resettlement, and led statewide campaigns fighting for education equity for undocumented students.

-A civic engagement organization and champion of civil rights building Latino political power in Texas.
-It unites Latinos, immigrants, and allies to promote social and economic justice through citizenship workshops, voter registration, and voter participation.
-Working on immigrant rights, voting rights, environment, workers rights, healthcare, and education.
-Its focused efforts to register and mobilize new and young voters to the polls this election cycle.
+Mi Familia Vota is a civic engagement organization and champion of civil rights building Latino political power, uniting Latinos, immigrants, and allies to promote social and economic justice through citizenship workshops, voter registration, and voter participation.
+They led organizing to pass the Trust Act in the city of Orlando and their key issues include immigrant rights, voting rights, environment, workers rights, healthcare, and education.
+In this election cycle, Mi Familia Vota is focused on registering and mobilizing new and young voters to the polls.

 A powerful Center for Popular Democracy affiliate and Latino immigrant rights organization branching out from CASA de Maryland, with a growing base in South Central PA (Dauphin, Lancaster and York Counties).
 They have registered 10,000 voters and contacted over 45,000 infrequent Latino voters.
 CASA in Action has engaged Latinos in the Presidential, US Senate, important Congressional District races, as well as some key down-ballot opportunities in York County.